your-mom-spec-ops/Scratchppuccin/README.md

 # Scratch Catppuccin
-Catppuccin (Now in all four flavours!) for Scratch using Scratch Addons (*this will possibly be integrated into Catppuccin (organisation) proper*)
+Catppuccin for Scratch using Scratch Addons
+(*this will not be integrated into Catppuccin proper*)

 # INSTALL INSTRUCTIONS